indigo423/blog.no42.org/content/article/iplike-and-postgresql/index.md

 Time: 19.093 ms
 ```

-As you can see we have 10x faster response from the C implemented function.
+As you can see we have a 10x faster response from the C-implemented function.
-The iplike function helps to reduce internal latency of the monitoring system which allows us to deal with larger workloads.
+The iplike function helps to reduce the internal latency of the monitoring system which allows us to deal with larger workloads.

 ## Build Iplike from source